 The Java ArrayList class is part of the Collection framework and is an implementation of a resizable array data structure.
 It automatically grows and shrinks when elements are added or removed in the runtime, whenever required,

-Learn to add multiple items to an ArrayList in a single statement using simple to follow Java examples.
+This Java tutorial discussed the different ways to add multiple items to an ArrayList in a single statement using simple-to-follow Java examples.

-In the given example, we are adding two strings “a” and “b” to the ArrayList.
+In the given example, we add two strings, “a” and “b”, to the ArrayList.

 To add all items from another collection to this ArrayList, we can use Collections.addAll() method that adds all of the specified items to the given list.
 Note that the items to be added may be specified individually or as an array.

 ArrayList<String> arrayList = new ArrayList<>(Arrays.asList("a", "b")); Collections.addAll(arrayList, "c", "d"); System.out.println(arrayList); //[a, b, c, d]